IrinaDG/IrinaDG/README.md

 ## Hi there 👋 I'm Irina!
-A future Junior developer with an unstoppable curiosity and eagerness to explore 🌎!
+A Junior full-stack web&app developer with an unstoppable curiosity and eagerness to explore the 🌎!

 - 🔭 I’m currently working on WBS Coding School.
 - 📚 I’m currently learning everything that I possibly can about coding.